AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 Launch and Attach
 ~~~~~~~~~~~~~~~~~~

 In the Aviatrix Controller, navigate to Firewall Network > Setup > Firewall > Step 2a.
 Provide all the required input as shown in a table.
-Click **"Launch"**.
+Click **Launch**.

 .. important::
     The vendor firewall may take 5-10 minutes to become available.